Demographics of South Carolina

 The U.S. state of South Carolina is located in the Southern United States.
-It is the 23rd largest state by population, with a population of 5,024,369 according to 2017 United States Census estimates.
+It is the 23rd largest state by population, with a population of 5,118,425 according to 2020 United States Census estimates.

 Demographics

 South Carolina's center of population is 2.4 mi north of the State House in the city of Columbia.

-According to the United States Census Bureau, as of 2017, South Carolina had an estimated population of 5,024,369, which is an increase of 64,547 from the prior year and an increase of 399,005, or 8.6%, since the year 2010.
-Immigration from outside the United States resulted in a net increase of 36,401 people, and migration within the country produced a net increase of 115,084 people.
+According to the United States Census Bureau, as of 2020, South Carolina had an estimated population of 5,118,425, which is an increase of 493,041, or 10.7%, since the year 2010.

 According to the University of South Carolina's Arnold School of Public Health, Consortium for Latino Immigration Studies, South Carolina's foreign-born population grew faster than any other state between 2000 and 2005.
 The Consortium reports that the number of Hispanics in South Carolina is greatly undercounted by census enumerators and may be more than 400,000.